 – having regard to Articles 149 and 150 of the EC Treaty,

-– having regard to the Council Resolution of 15 November 2007 on education and training as a key driver of the Lisbon Strategy(2),
+– having regard to the Council Directive 77/486/EEC of 25 July 1977 on the education of the children of migrant workers(1),

-– having regard to its resolution of 13 November 2007 on the role of sport in education(8),
+– having regard to its resolution of 13 October 2005 on integrating immigrants in Europe through schools and multilingual education(3),

-– having regard to its resolution of 16 January 2008 on adult learning: "It is never too late to learn"(10),
+– having regard to its resolution of 16 January 2008 on adult learning: it is never too late to learn(5),

-– having regard to its resolution of 23 September 2008 on improving the quality of teacher education(12),
+– having regard to its resolution of 23 September 2008 on improving the quality of teacher education(6),

 – having regard to Rule 45 of its Rules of Procedure,

 – having regard to the report of the Committee on Culture and Education (A6-0125/2009),

 A. whereas the European Council of 13-14 March 2008 called on Member States to improve the achievement levels of learners with a migrant background,

 B. whereas the European Year of Intercultural Dialogue 2008 provided the right moment to launch the debate on the challenges and opportunities for EU education systems,

 C. whereas migration within the Union and immigration into the Union has increased over the last decades, changing in many places the composition of schools,